koor-tech/handbook.koor.tech/docs/handbook/company/investors-fundraising.md

 ### Investor materials

-Answers to common investor questions are available in our [accelerator pitch responses](https://docs.google.com/document/d/1Q92NxVX7Ymdc3kbq1CzZuzXtogbZyuAjUMoJ__K7GmU/edit) (team members only).
+Answers to common investor questions are available in our [accelerator pitch responses](#TODO) (team members only).

 ### Product demo

-- We have a [product demo](https://www.youtube.com/watch?v=ucCIBSxNUjc) available.
+- We don't have a product demo available.
-- Our [Product demo script](https://docs.google.com/document/d/15oT0Xn61Pq69uDFWt2B4XyQwI2RwnvlvlWXn23wufHM/edit) is available for anyone that wants to record or update our product demo (team members only)

 ## About Koor Technologies, Inc.